php-fusion/docs/phpfusion-development/database-functions/dbquery_insert.md

 ### Return Values

 \(int\|false\) If an error happens, it returns false.
-Otherwise, if $mode is save and the primary key column is incremented automatically, this function returns the last inserted id.
+ Otherwise, if $mode is save, and the primary key column is incremented automatically, this function returns the last inserted id.
 In other cases it always returns 0.

-### **Examples**
+### Examples

 ```php
 $inputdata = [